 Scenario 3.
 What type of password do your employees use?

 Passwords are a top easy method to secure accounts but it’s quite common that stupid passwords are used by employees.
-Sometimes, employees don’t think it significant to protect their company accounts so that the simplest passwords are usually used like their birthday, their pet’s name, etc. Worse still, some employees even use the same password everywhere and once one of the accounts gets hacked, is it possible for others to keep safe?
+Sometimes, employees don’t think it significant to protect their company accounts so the simplest passwords are usually used like their birthday, their pet’s name, etc. Worse still, some employees even use the same password everywhere and once one of the accounts gets hacked, is it possible for others to keep safe?

 Scenario 4.
 What devices are used by employees to transfer data?